dev-michaelr/auto_clicker/README.md

 The binary will located at `~/.cargo/bin/auto_clicker`.

-Make sure `~/.cargo/bin` is in your path, you can check your path with:
+Make sure `~/.cargo/bin` is in your path.
+You can check your path with:

 ```bash
 echo $PATH